ctgovea/blog/content/blog/friendly-guide-to-deploying-ios-testflight/index.md

 https://carlostorresg@bitbucket.org/awesome-company/match-reactnativecicd.git
 ```

-This is fine when running fastlane locally your using your specific username, but for CircleCI we need an SSH address:
+This is fine when running fastlane locally and you are using your specific username, but for CircleCI we need an SSH address:

 ```bash
 # SSH repo address